 This device contains whitening gel, but it is not normally an effective method compared to products containing higher concentrations of the active ingredients.

 Laser teeth whitening is one of the most popular dental procedures, giving excellent results with no discomfort for the patient.
 One or two sessions are required, depending on the degree of teeth whitening required.
 This method gives immediate and long-lasting results, due to the high strength bleach which may be used safely by your dentist.
-The laser opens pores in the tooth enamel, allowing deeper penetration of the bleach to treat discolouration that other methods can not deal with.
+The laser opens pores in the tooth enamel, allowing deep penetration of the bleach to treat discolouration.

 Care tips after teeth whitening